-That’s because of the unfortunate stigma that still exists around hiring people with career breaks, especially those who left to provide family care.
+We get it.
+The resume advice you’ll often hear is to hide your career gap.
+That’s because of the unfortunate stigma still around about hiring people with breaks, especially those who put their careers on pause in order to provide care.

 How refreshing, right?

-- Indicate in your summary statement that you took a career break for caregiving; or
+- Indicate in your summary statement that you took a career break; or

 - Create a separate block in the experience section listing the dates of your career break and a brief explanation, such as “Career break to accommodate family caregiving.”
-You can even use this block to highlight any reskilling opportunities you’ve taken advantage of to prepare for your re-entry into the workforce.
+You can even use this block to highlight any reskilling opportunities you’ve taken advantage of as preparation for your re-entry into the workforce.

 Here’s a great example: